-Sherman Lohn describes attending the University of Montana from 1939 to 1942, then leaving to serve in World War Two.
-Lohn talks about returning in 1946 to obtain his Bachelor of Law degree.
-He talks about acquiring his master’s from Harvard University and returning to UM’s School of Law in 1952 to teach.
-Lohn describes how UM’s campus changed after World War Two because many students were married and looking for work.
-He talks about becoming a legal consultant for the University President’s Office in 1954 and working with the University of Montana Foundation.
-Lohn notes that some people changed their bequests to the University due to the student protests on campus during the 1960s and 1970s.
+Sherman Lohn describes attending the University of Montana (UM) from 1939 to 1942, then serving World War Two.
+He talks about returning in 1946 to obtain his Bachelor of Law degree, acquiring his master’s from Harvard University, then returning to UM again in 1952 to teach in the School of Law.
+Lohn describes how UM’s campus changed after the war due to the increasing number of married students.
+He talks about becoming a legal consultant for the Office of the President in 1954 and working with the University of Montana Foundation.
+Lohn notes that, due to the student protests on campus during the 1960s and 1970s, some people changed their bequests to UM.
 Lohn reminisces about campus traditions such as bonfires and Singing on the Steps prior to homecoming games, and he notes that his greatest accomplishments were practicing with other lawyers, giving lectures to legal groups, and being elected to the American College of Trial Lawyers.

-University of Montana alumni; University of Montana faculty; University of Montana legal counsel; University of Montana Foundation; Singing on the Steps; School of Law; World War, 1939-1945; American College of Trial Lawyers
+University of Montana alumni; University of Montana faculty; University of Montana legal counsel; University of Montana Foundation; Singing on the Steps; School of Law; World War, 1939-1945; American College of Trial Lawyers; University of Montana-Missoula

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula